 When determining the size of your ski, it’s really user preference.
 Typically for beginners, we say you want the height of the ski to be between your chin and your nose.
 More advanced skiers can handle a longer ski and will most often know what they like to ride.

-Fitting the boot to the binding (or the din setting) are determined by three things: Weight, Height, and skier type (beginner, intermediate, advanced) The ski’s are then adjusted by the millimeter sizing of the boot and the skier’s din setting.
-This is to insure that your ski boot will come out if you crash and that it will stay in while you are shredding the gnar.
+Fitting the boot to the binding (or the din setting) is determined by three things: weight, height, and skier type (beginner, intermediate, advanced).
+The skis are then adjusted by the millimeter sizing of the boot and the skier’s din setting.
+This is to ensure that your ski boot will come out if you crash and that it will stay in while you are shredding the gnar.

-We don’t recommend poles for jr skiers.
-They don’t need it, it gets in their way for learning and you will end up hauling them around all day (you can thank us later).
+We don’t recommend poles for youth skiers.
+They don’t need them; they get in the way of learning, and you will end up hauling them around all day (you can thank us later).

 Five years ago, you would have been made fun of for thinking you needed a helmet while skiing.
 Today, it is rare to see people without them.
 While you may be a cautious skier, you never know when someone might come flying into you out of control.
 When fitting your head for a helmet, the brim should sit two fingers above your eyebrow.
 It should be snug but comfortable — not too much wiggle room.

 Which foot do you ride forward?
 A good test is standing straight with your feet even.
 Have a friend push you off balance and whichever foot you put out first is typically your forward foot.

 Goofy means that you ride with your right foot in front.
 Regular means you use your left foot forward.

 Trying to determine which size board to get?
 Stand a board on its tail; the nose of the board should reach somewhere between your nose and chin.